 I have seen what it’s like to have family and friends pass away, and have a life of taking pills for something that could be been prevented.
 You love who you love and I want to be around and active for my family for the long haul.

 Meghan Stevenson is a RRCA Certified Run Coach who has finished four marathons.
 Her advice has been featured in Elite Daily, Runner’s World, Brit + Co, and Upworthy.
-She runs the Your Best Run website and you can find her on Instagram.
+You can find her on Instagram.
 In her answer, she shares what motivates her to exercise.

 As a certified run coach and runner myself for more than a decade, I stay motivated by checking in with the reason I exercise in the first place.